His name is Sirocco and he is the champion bird for the New Zealand Kākāpō Recovery programme, seemingly melting the hearts of all who meet him.

 To help Sirocco enjoy his experience more, Kākāpō Recovery has enlisted the help of animal training expert Barbara Heidenreich who is working on aspects of his behaviour, on an ongoing basis.

 Unfortunately during 2016 Sirocco’s transmitter failed.
 Five percent of kākāpō transmitters fail annually and it often takes a number of years for a bird to be located again without their transmitter working.
-Searches by the team have so far failed to find him, but we are not concerned for his safety and will continue to look for Sirocco.
 More information can be found here.